kuomat/Hotel_Reviews_Website/README.md

 CIS 5500 project

 To start the project you need to open 2 terminals:
--You need to cd into frontend and run npm run start -You need to cd into frontend and run npm start
+-You need to cd into frontend and run npm start
+-You need to cd into frontend and run npm start

 The package.json for backend looks like the following: